The Slaves' Betrayal

 Historical Context: The Road to Catastrophe

 The sack of Rome did not come without warning.
-For decades, the Western Roman Empire had been struggling with internal decay and external pressures.
+For decades, the Western Roman Empire had been struggling with internal decay and mounting external pressure.
 The crisis began in the late 4th century when Goths, fleeing the advancing Huns, sought refuge inside Roman territory.
 In 376 CE, Emperor Valens allowed thousands of Goths to cross the Danube River and settle in Roman lands as foederati (allied soldiers).

 Main Narrative: Three Days That Changed History